LorenzSeufert/CeangalMessenger---Documentation/SAD.md

 ## 2. Architectural Representation

 We are using Electron for the client and Kotlin for the Server implementation.
 Our database will be made with MariaDB.
+Spring will be used for the communication between the UI and the database.

 ## 3. Architectural Goals and Constraints